Human Resources | Employment

 3. FLSA Classification: Non-Exempt

-Pay Grade: Starting at $18.00 hr (based on education and experience) _ $1.00hr shift differential
+Pay Grade: Starting at $18.00 hr (based on licensure and experience)

 B. INTRODUCTORY STATEMENT